December 31, 2007

 I-Park is a 450-acre natural woodland retreat in rural East Haddam,

-the grounds.
+Connecticut.
 An electric kiln, music equipment, wireless internet and

 library facilities are provided.